-The mission of MEF International Schools is to inspire, nurture and challenge our students to realise their unique potential.
+Here at MEF IS, our mission is at the heart of everything we do, framing our policies, procedures and day to day practices.
+Our mission at MEF IS is to inspire, nurture and challenge our students to realize their unique potential.
 We seek to be an open-minded community striving for creativity, innovation and excellence.
 We therefore promote and cultivate global mindedness and empathy, learning from the perspective of others and striving for continuous improvement.
 We strive to provide learning experiences that inspire and challenge our students and develop critical, analytical and creative thinking.
 Our teaching supports individuals' needs, inviting student involvement and voice and fostering curiosity, exploration and experimentation.
 Technology is integrated to enhance student learning, creativity, collaboration and creating.